5 easy ways to streamline your business

 4. Develop a long-term technology plan

 Replacing outdated or ineffective hardware can majorly impact your employees’ productivity.
-You can minimise or reduce these disruptions by planning for long-term.
+You can minimise or reduce these disruptions by planning for the long term.
 You should determine your short and long-term business objectives, and map where technology solutions can help you achieve these.

 5. Reduce unnecessary travel time